StuntsPT/4Pipe4/README.md

 * 4Pipe4.py - Main file: this is the script you want to run;
 * 4Pipe4rc - Configuration file;
 * argparse.py - Module for argument parsing;
+* bin/QualitySNPng - A statically built binary of [QualitySNPng](http://www.bioinformatics.nl/QualitySNPng/).
+The source code can be found [here](https://github.com/StuntsPT/QualitySNP).
 * helper-scripts/database-downloader.sh - Script to download NCBI's databases;
 * helper-scripts/emboss-user-installer.sh - Script to compile and install EMBOSS;
 * helper-scripts/rc-generator.sh - Script to generate most of 4Pipe4's configuration parameters;